AI4Europe: The unified platform for boosting European AI academic and industrial research

 The project has nine core objectives divided into three areas:

-1. Sustainability (S)
+- Sustainability (S)

-2. AI assets and resource provisioning (R)
+- AI assets and resource provisioning (R)

-3. Cooperation (C)
+- Cooperation (C)

 We are proud to join the league of 24 extraordinary R&D institutions from 15 European countries led by the University College Cork – National University of Ireland.
 KInIT’s main focus in the project will be on these 2 areas:

-1. Development of tools for the research AI community to produce responsible AI solutions and tools aimed at research replicability; we will also ensure enhanced usability of the AI on-demand platform.
+- Development of tools for the research AI community to produce responsible AI solutions and tools aimed at research replicability; we will also ensure enhanced usability of the AI on-demand platform.

-2. Strengthening the academic-research engagement; focusing on PhD champions and young talents, we will support the community by building relevant AI education resource metadata to maximize outreach and long-term impact.
+Our leader for the technological part of the project is Martin Tamajka. - Strengthening the academic-research engagement; focusing on PhD champions and young talents, we will support the community by building relevant AI education resource metadata to maximize outreach and long-term impact.

-Our leader for academic-research cooperation is Daniela Chudá
+Our leader for academic-research cooperation is Daniela Chudá.

 In addition, we will help integrate the on-demand research ecosystem for industrial AI practitioners and supporters and innovation companies.